ampl/mp/doc/source/testing.rst

 Unit tests
 ----------

-You can employ unit tests as well, see folder :file:`test`.
+Unit tests are in the folder :file:`test`.
+Compulsory are tests `converter-flat-test` and `converter-mip-test`.